aionnetwork/aion-docs/rust-kernel/switch-to-rust-from-java.md

 ---
-title: Migrating from the Java Kernel
+title: Switch to Rust from Java
 ---

-# Migrating from the Java Kernel
+# Switch to Rust from Java

 ## RPC APIs and Providers